front-end-intermediate/4-pet-finder/README.md

 ## Add a Photo

+In order to [upload files](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) we use `<input type='file' />`.
+The selected files' are returned by the element's HTMLInputElement.files property, which is a FileList object containing a list of File objects.
+The FileList behaves like an array, so you can check its length property to get the number of selected files.

-To be able to get the selected file out of an input we must to use a [ref](https://reactjs.org/docs/hooks-reference.html#useref) because file inputs can't be [controlled inputs](https://reactjs.org/docs/forms.html).
+To be able to get the selected file out of an input we must to use a [ref](https://react.dev/reference/react/useRef) because file inputs can't be [controlled inputs](https://reactjs.org/docs/forms.html).
 File uploads must be [uncontrolled inputs](https://reactjs.org/docs/uncontrolled-components.html).

+`useRef` returns an object with a single `current` property.

 Here is a simple [introduction to React's useRef hook](https://medium.com/technofunnel/react-uncontrolled-elements-with-useref-hooks-9c5873476c6f).

 Compare React's implementation of a file upload with [standard HTML](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) file uploads on MDN.

-In NewPetModal - import useRef and set up state.
+In NewPetModal - import `useRef` and set up state.

 ```js
 import React, { useState, useRef } from "react";